Condon, OR

 Economy

 The economy of Condon, OR employs 209 people.
-The largest industries in Condon, OR are Public Administration (44 people), Educational Services (36 people), and Accommodation & Food Services (29 people), and the highest paying industries are Health Care & Social Assistance ($74,167), Professional, Scientific, & Management, & Administrative & Waste Management Services ($70,341), and Educational Services, & Health Care & Social Assistance ($65,313).
+In 2023, the largest industries in Condon, OR were Public Administration (44 people), Educational Services (36 people), and Accommodation & Food Services (29 people), and the highest paying industries were Health Care & Social Assistance ($74,167), Professional, Scientific, & Management, & Administrative & Waste Management Services ($70,341), and Educational Services, & Health Care & Social Assistance ($65,313).

 Occupations